 Sorry it’s taken so long to get back to you – amazing how quickly time passes and how busy life is!
-So here you can see the shots of our gorgeous little son.
-His name is Jeremy Nicholas and he is 4 months old on Saturday.
+Our gorgeous little son’s name is Jeremy Nicholas and he is 4 months old on Saturday.

 I started off in the birthing centre, in the shower, where I was perfectly happy and managing well – the water was very soothing, but I had one high reading of blood pressure, so they wanted to transfer me to the labour ward so they could monitor the baby for a 20 min stretch.